lewismcarey/nakedsass/README.md

 * be intuitive, useful and reusable
 * include base styles layouts/patterns/components and tools

-In order to meet these, we need to make this thing be two things - naked and easy.
+In order to meet these, we need to make this thing be two things - naked and easy (like your mom).

 ## Structure